0x9b42/termux-config/notes/2025-05-11/mentalism.md

-research and report all you can find about mentalism

 # Mentalism: The Art of Mind Manipulation and Illusion

 Mentalism is a fascinating performing art where practitioners demonstrate seemingly supernatural mental abilities while actually employing psychology, misdirection, and theatrical techniques.
 This report explores the history, techniques, notable practitioners, and evolution of this captivating art form that continues to astonish audiences worldwide.